Clemapfel/jluna/docs/manual.md

 {
     jluna::initialize();

-    auto noop =[]() -> void {
+    // create a lambda that does nothing auto noop =[]() -> void {
         jl_eval_string("");
         return;
     };

+    // execute it in a std::thread
     auto thread = std::thread(noop);

+    // wait fo thread to finish
     thread.join();

+    // exit main
     return 0;
 }
 ```

 Here, we're doing a very simple operation.
 We created a C++ lambda that *does nothing*.
 It executes no julia-side code by handing `jl_eval_string` (the C-APIs way to execute strings as code) an empty string, after which is simply returns.
 We then create a C++-side thread using `std::thread`.
-In C++, once a thread is created it starts running immediately.
-We wait for it's execution to finish using `.join()`.
+In C++, once a thread is created, it starts running immediately.
+We wait for its execution to finish using `.join()`.

 Running the above code, the following happens:
 ```